-The SOCIALCARBON Methodology resulted in the creation of a voluntary co-benefits standard – the SOCIALCARBON® Standard – which identifies and certifies VERs generated with the application of the methodology.
-The SOCIALCARBON® Standard was developed to strengthen co-benefits of carbon offset projects and enhance active participation of stakeholders.
-It is typically used in conjunction with a carbon accounting standard, such as the VCS, ISO 14.064-2, TÜV NORD Climate Change Standard or the CDM.
+The SOCIALCARBON Methodology led to the creation of a voluntary co-benefits standard – the SOCIALCARBON® Standard, which identifies and certifies VERs generated with the employment of this approach.
+The SOCIALCARBON® Standard was developed to strengthen co-benefits of carbon offset projects and enhance an active participation of stakeholders.
+It is typically adopted in conjunction with a carbon accounting standard, such as the VCS, ISO 14.064-2, TÜV NORD Climate Change Standard or the CDM.

 - Ensures the project’s contribution to sustainable development.